 View the conversation at #WIEndPlasticSoup

-Imogen (left) taking part in the paddle pick
+Imogen in the news

 An active say in changing our environment for the better